 In the event of an actual or likely fuel shortage with national implications, the Governor General may declare a national liquid fuel emergency under the Liquid Fuels Emergency Act 1984 (the Act).
-The Act gives the Minister for the Environment and Energy powers in an emergency to control: industry-held stocks of crude oil and liquid fuels; production by Australian refineries; and fuel sales across Australia.
+The Act gives the Minister for the Department of Industry, Science, Energy and Resources powers in an emergency to control: industry-held stocks of crude oil and liquid fuels; production by Australian refineries; and fuel sales across Australia.

 States and territories must be consulted prior to the declaration of a national emergency.
 An Intergovernmental Agreement (2006) sets out parameters for a co-operative response, and the National Liquid Fuel Emergency Response Plan and supporting documents describe these arrangements.